God can work through other professed Christians who are not of the same faith community to accomplish His purposes.

 Ishmael in the rest of Genesis.
 The portrayal of Ishmael in the rest of the Book of Genesis is a sympathetic one.
 In Genesis 25:9, Ishmael is portrayed as being present with his brother Isaac to bury their father Abraham.
 This account is followed in verses 12 to 18 with the genealogy of Ishmael’s descendants, specifically the 12 sons, who are described as “princes.”
 Following Ishmael’s death described in verse 17, the next time that Ishmael is mentioned is in Genesis 28:9, where Esau is said to have married his cousin Mahalath, Ishmael’s daughter.

-The last time that Ishmael is mentioned in the book of Genesis is in the story in Genesis 37:25 to 28, when Joseph’s brothers sell him to Ishmaelites traveling by caravan to Egypt accompanied by other family members, the Midianites.
+The last time that Ishmael is referred to in the Book of Genesis is in the story in Genesis 37:25 to 28, when Joseph’s brothers sell him to Ishmaelites traveling by caravan to Egypt, accompanied by other family members, the Midianites.
 Though the interaction does not make reference to any recognition on the part of either party that they share a common ancestor, the Ishmaelites unintentionally and unknowingly participate in providing an alternative for Joseph’s brothers that replaces their plot to kill him (vs. 20).
 They become the means by which God accomplishes His purposes to take Joseph to Egypt to prepare for the subsequent events in which Joseph will become the tool that God uses during the coming famine.

 Application and Conclusion

 According to Carol Bakhos, the story of Hagar and Ishmael was used by rabbinic writers from the tannaitic period (A.D.
-10–220) to the early Middle Ages as a characterization of the “other.”21 The portrayals prior to the emergence of Islam in the seventh century were mixed, but following the arrival of Islam the portrayals of Ishmael, as he was associated by a number of writers with Islam, became generally negative.
+10–220) to the early Middle Ages as a characterization of the “other.”21 The portrayals prior to the emergence of Islam in the seventh century were mixed, but following the arrival of Islam, the portrayals of Ishmael, as he was associated by a number of writers with Islam, became generally negative.
 This indicates that the portrayals were often significantly motivated by the perceived contemporary application of the stories rather than more exegetical approaches to the study.

 Some have characterized monotheistic faiths as being inherently hostile toward those who are not part of the same faith, even to the extent of finding a religious justification for violence against the “other.”
 It is in this context that one such scholar poses the question, “How foreign is the Ishmaelite, the half-brother of Isaac and son of Abraham?”
 She characterizes the Ishmaelites as “foreigners” in relation to Israel.22 Though Ishmael and his descendants were not those recognized as the full heirs to the covenant promises, the narrative in Genesis portrays Hagar and Ishmael not as estranged from God’s beneficence but rather in need of God’s concern and care.
 The same God who had chosen Isaac to be the covenant child is portrayed as going to extraordinary lengths to reassure, protect, care for, and provide for Hagar and Ishmael.